Yinon-BD/ExtensionRisk/readme.md

 - Input Chrome Extension ID
 - Create a direct link to the Chrome Web Store page of the extension
+- Download the `.crx` file directly from the popup interface
 - Extract and parse `manifest.json` and additional metadata:
   - `name`, `version`, `description`, `permissions`, `rating`, and number of users
 - Use OpenAI API for: